 A field-based course that addresses the needs of 4-8 students.
 Focuses on assessment, evaluation, and diagnosis of reading capabilities and appropriate instructional strategies to meet specific needs to address student diversity and class performance differences.
 Requires working one-to-one with a 4-8 student to provide individualized instruction based on assessment data.
-3317 Bilingual Language Arts Instruction EC-4 (3-3-2) Prerequisite: Concurrent enrollment in BED 3301 and READ 4306.
+3317 Language Arts Instruction for the Bilingual/ESL Classroom (3-3-2) Prerequisite: Completion of Block I, MATH 3321, MATH 3322, credit or enrollment in NS 3310 and NS 3312, enrollment in BED 4301 and BED 4311.
 Instruction of expressive language (speaking and writing) and receptive language (listening and reading).
 Methodologies for instructing the writing process including grammar conventions, Standard English and Spanish usage, spelling, and expressive communication skills and strategies.
 3318 Reading Curriculum, Methods, Assessment and Diagnosis for English Language Learners in Grades 4-8 (3-3-0) Prerequisite: READ 3305 and admission to the Urban Education program, concurrent enrollment in BED 3301 and EED 3312.
 A field-based course that addresses the needs of upper elementary and middle level students.
 Focus is on assessment, evaluation, and diagnosis of reading capabilities and appropriate instructional strategies to meet specific student needs.
-Requires working one-to-one with English language learners to provide individualized instruction based on assessment data.
-3319 Literacy Curriculum, Methods and Assessment for English Language Learners for EC-2 (3-3-3) Prerequisite: READ 3305 and admission to the Urban Education program, concurrent enrollment in BED 3301 and EED 3312.
+Requires working one-toone with English language learners to provide individualized instruction 3319Literacy Curriculum, Methods and Assessment forEnglish Language Learners for EC-2 (3-3-3) Prerequisite: READ 3305 and admission to the Urban Education program, concurrent enrollment in BED 3301 and EED 3312.
 Current methods, strategies, and curricular resources for teaching and assessing emergent literacy for the English language learner in the EC-2 classroom.
-3327 Language Arts Instruction 4-8 (3-3-2) Prerequisite: Concurrent enrollment in EED 3316 and READ 3304.
+3327 Language Arts Instruction 4-8 (3-3-2) based on assessment data.

+Prerequisite: Concurrent enrollment in EED 3316 and READ 3304.
 Instruction of expressive language (speaking and writing) and receptive language (listening and reading).
 Methodologies for instructing the writing process including grammar conventions, Standard English usage, spelling, and expressive communication skills and strategies.
 Field experience is required.
-4303 Literacy Curriculum, Methods, Assessment (3-3-2) Prerequisite: READ 3303.

-Current methods, strategies, and curricular resources for teaching and assessing beginning reading for students in grades 2-4.
+4303 Literacy Curriculum, Methods, Assessment 3-6 (3-3-2) Prerequisite: Completion of Block I, credit or enrollment in NS 3310 and NS 3312, enrollment in EED 3311 and EED 3315.
+Current methods, strategies, and curricular resources for teaching and assessing beginning reading for students in grades 3-6.
 4304 Diagnostic Instruction of Reading 4-8 (3-3-2) Prerequisite: READ 3304.
 Designed to address at-risk readers, this course focuses on assessment, evaluation, and diagnosis of reading difficulties and appropriate instructional strategies to meet specific needs within the regular classroom.
-This field-based course requires working one-to-one with an elementary or middle school student to provide individualized instruction based on assessment data.
-4306 Literacy Curriculum, Methods, and Assessment in Bilingual/ESL (3-3-2) Prerequisite: Concurrent enrollment in BED 3301 and BED 3311.
-Current methods, strategies, and curricular resources for teaching and assessing beginning reading for Spanish speaking and ESL students in grades EC-4.
+This field-based course requires working one-toone with an elementary or middle school student to provide individualized instruction based on assessment data.
+4306 Literacy Curriculum, Methods, and Assessment in Bilingual/ESL (3-3-2) Prerequisite: Admission to Teacher Education Program; ECH 2313, PED 3314, READ 3305, SPAN 2311, SPAN 2312, SPAN 3301; credit or enrollment in ETC 3301 and SOSE 3306; enrollment in BED 3301 and BED 3311.
+Current methods, strategies, and curricular resources for teaching and assessing beginning reading for Spanish speaking and ESL students.
 4307 Diagnostic Instruction of Reading in the ESL Classroom 4-8 (3-3-2) Prerequisite: READ 3312.